Temporary Email

-Temporary Email for Testing Signup, Reset, and Verification Flows
+Temporary Email for Testing: Signup and Reset Flows

 Testing email flows is messy when every test uses the same mailbox.
 Messages pile up, old verification links get clicked by mistake, and it becomes difficult to know which email belongs to which test run.